Anna-Lee-Jones/Climate-Distance/README.md

 ## 2).
 Climate data rounding and conversion
 [Rounding and conversion script](Rounded_climate_inputs.R)\
 Rounds temperature and rainfall data to desired number of sig fig/decimals, then stacks the climate layers into a raster.
 Finally converts stacked raster into a large .csv file.
-Conversion from .tif raster to .csv requires large RAM and high vector limit so may need to be run separately using this [raster to csv script](Rast_to_CSV.R).
+Conversion from .tif raster to .csv requires large RAM and high vector limit so may need to be run separately using this [tiff to csv python script](Tiff_to_CSV.ipynb).

 ## 3).
 Calculation of climate distances (to be run on cluster)
 [Climate distance cluster script](Array_cluster_code.R)\